Sparkleloyalty/Sparkle-Crowdsale/README.md

 ### Sparkle Dashboard
-[Sparkle Dashboard](https://tokensale.sparklemobile.io/login/index.html) Sparkle's crowdsale was built for full functionally for all users across multiple platforms.
+Sparkle's crowdsale and dashboard were built for full functionally for all users across multiple platforms.

 ### Compatable purchase platforms